-Collection calls may be upsetting and disruptive.
-If the calls come at inconvenient times, you can ask that the collector contact you during certain hours of the day.
-It is important to document collection calls with date, time of day, name of collector, caller ID, and details of the phone conversation or message.
+Collection calls are often upsetting and disruptive.
+Whether the call is received at work, while caring for someone, driving in the car, or simply at an inconvenient time, you may ask the collector to contact you ONLY during certain hours of the day.
+If the collector continues to harass you with calls, document the collection calls.
+Make notes of the call by logging the date, time of day, name of collector and agency, caller ID, and details of the phone conversation or message.

 Debt collectors may not use false, deceptive or misleading practices in the collection of debt - whether a collector is speaking with you on the phone or sending a collection letter, they may not:

 - Threaten to do something that can not be done legally